enduserrr/cpp/cpp09/README.md

 ### Jacobsthal Numbers
 * **Jacobsthal numbers** are an integer sequence defined by the recurrence relation: J(n) = J(n-1) + 2 * J(n-2), with initial values J(0) = 0 and J(1) = 1.
 * Appears often in combinatorial problems, like optimizing insertion points in Ford-Johnson sort algorithms.

+### Vector and Deque
+* **std::vector**: Elements are accessed and manipulated via random access iterators.
+* **std::deque**: Similar with added possibility of but with ability to use push_front for inserting s_1
+* Vector offers overall better performance with contiguous memory